-Facts About Teen Alcohol Poisoning
+About Teen Alcohol Poisoning

 What Causes Alcohol Poisoning

-However, the liver can only process a limited amount of alcohol—approximately one drink of alcohol every hour.
+However, the liver can process only a limited amount of alcohol—approximately one drink of alcohol every hour.
 If a person consumes more than one standard drink within an hour, the liver can’t keep up with processing the toxins.

 Even when someone stops drinking, there is a risk of alcohol poisoning as their body continues to absorb the alcohol they consumed.
 Blood alcohol level can continue to rise for up to 30 or 40 minutes after they stop drinking.